Emerging Extrinsic Dexterity in Cluttered Scenes via Dynamics-aware Policy Learning: Experiments

 \textbf{Results.} As shown in Table~\ref{tab:realworld}, our method achieves an average success rate of 48\% across 10 scenes, approaching human teleoperation performance (52\%).
 Notably, our approach achieves comparable success with more consistent execution times, demonstrating reliable real-world performance despite sensing noise and modeling inaccuracies.
-Although the dynamics representation relies on physical attributes such as mass and velocity, precise estimation of these quantities is not required for effective deployment.
-In practice, coarse mass priors and noisy velocity estimates are sufficient for the policy to differentiate between objects that can serve as stable supports and those that are likely to be displaced.
-This robustness arises because the learned representation captures relative and qualitative interaction outcomes rather than exact physical parameters.
-As a result, the policy generalizes well despite sensing noise, perception errors, and modeling inaccuracies commonly encountered in real-world manipulation.
+Although the dynamics representation relies on estimated physical attributes such as mass and velocity, precise estimation of these quantities is not required for effective deployment.
+In practice, coarse mass priors and noisy velocity estimates provide sufficient cues for the policy to differentiate stable supports from objects likely to be displaced.
+This observation is consistent with the sensitivity analysis in Table~\ref{tab:noise_robustness}, where mass and velocity perturbations have limited impact on success rate compared with goal-pose noise.